KumarRobotics/kr_autonomous_flight/README.md

 Merge code changes: Open a [pull request](https://github.com/KumarRobotics/kr_autonomous_flight/pulls) on Github.

 ## Citation
-If you use this stack in your work, please cite:
+If you use our code in your work, please cite:
 ```

 @article{mohta2018fast,